New CP Phase and Exact Oscillation Probabilities of Dirac Neutrino derived from Relativistic Equation: Conventional Derivation of Oscillation Probabilities

 where

-It is noted that the chirality-flavor eigenstates and the chirality-mass eigenstates are the same in one generation.
-In the case of massless neutrino, the chirality-mass eigenstates are coincidence with the energy-helicity eigenstates completely, but these two kinds of eigenstates are different in the case of massive neutrino.
+It is noted that the flavor eigenstates and the mass eigenstates are the same in one generation.
+In the case of massless neutrino, the mass eigenstates are coincidence with the energy eigenstates completely, but these two kinds of eigenstates are different in the case of massive neutrino.
 Therefore, we need to distinguish these eigenstates in future experiments.
-The time development of energy-helicity eigenstates are given by
+The time development of energy eigenstates are given by